microsoft/vscode-docs/api/language-extensions/semantic-highlight-guide.md

 ### Try it out

-We have a [Semantic Tokens Sample](https://github.com/Microsoft/vscode-extension-samples/tree/master/semantic-tokens-sample) that illustrates how to create a semantic token provider
+We have a [Semantic Tokens Sample](https://github.com/Microsoft/vscode-extension-samples/tree/master/semantic-tokens-sample) that illustrates how to create a semantic token provider.

-The [scope inspector](syntax-highlight-guide#scope-inspector) allows you to explore what semanitc tokens are present in a source file and what theme rules they match to.
-To see semantic token, use a built-in theme (e.g. Dark+) on a TypeScript file.
+The [scope inspector](/api/language-extensions/syntax-highlight-guide#scope-inspector) tool allows you to explore what semantic tokens are present in a source file and what theme rules they match to.
+To see semantic token, use a built-in theme (for example Dark+) on a TypeScript file.